Dissipationless dynamics of spin supersolid states in a spin-1/2 triangular antiferromagnet with impurities: Dynamical spin structure factor in the presence of impurities

-To further study the impurity effect of high symmetry points we obtain the $\chi(\textbf{q},\omega)$ near the $M$ points.
-As shown in Fig.~\ref{Fig_4_M}(a), in the ``Y'' supersolid state the rotonlike minimum at the $M$ points is found to be almost flat in the spectral weight, which is consistent with previous study using the infinite projected entangled-pair state (iPEPS) methods~\cite{chi2024dynamical}.
-The flatness is not observed in the linear spin wave dispersion, and is caused by the interactions between the single magnon branches.
-However, the excitation energy at the $M$ points is closer to the linear spin wave results in this easy-axis Heisenberg model, as compared to the near isotropic one~\cite{ito2017structure,chi2022spin}.
-With impurities, the spectral weight at the $M$ points broaden as shown in Fig.~\ref{Fig_4_M}(d), which may decay into higher energy modes due to the impurity.
-Similar broadening effect induced by the impurity can be found in the ``V'' supersolid state, as shown in Figs.~\ref{Fig_4_M}(c) and (f).
-Except for the broadening effect, the $\chi(\textbf{q},\omega)$ remains almost unchanged in the presence of impurity.
-On the other hand, a band splitting is identified at the lowest energy in the UUD state with impurity, which can be seen by comparing Figs.~\ref{Fig_4_M}(b) and (d).
+To further study the impurity effect at high-symmetry points, we calculate $\chi(\textbf{q},\omega)$ near the $M$ points.
+As shown in Figs.~\ref{Fig_6_dyn_M}(a) and \ref{Fig_6_dyn_M}(e), the rotonlike minimum at the $M$ points is found in the ``Y'' supersolid state at zero magnetic field and remains robust against impurities, except for a broadening effect.
+As shown in Fig.~\ref{Fig_6_dyn_M}(b), at finite magnetic fields, the rotonlike minimum becomes almost flat in the spectral weight, consistent with a previous study using the infinite projected entangled-pair state (iPEPS) method~\cite{chi2024dynamical}.
+The rotonlike minimum is not observed in the linear spin-wave dispersion and is caused by interactions between the magnon branches.
+However, the excitation energy at the $M$ points is closer to the linear spin-wave results in this easy-axis Heisenberg model than in the nearly isotropic case~\cite{ito2017structure,chi2022spin}.
+In the presence of impurities, the spectral weight at the $M$ points broadens, as shown in Fig.~\ref{Fig_6_dyn_M}(f), which may indicate decay into higher-energy modes induced by impurities.
+A similar impurity-induced broadening effect is found in the ``V'' supersolid state, as shown in Figs.~\ref{Fig_6_dyn_M}(d) and \ref{Fig_6_dyn_M}(h).
+Except for this broadening effect, $\chi(\textbf{q},\omega)$ remains almost unchanged in the presence of impurities for the spin supersolid states.
+On the other hand, a band splitting is identified at the lowest energy in the UUD state with impurities, as seen by comparing Figs.~\ref{Fig_6_dyn_M}(c) and \ref{Fig_6_dyn_M}(g).